-Kings Island's Racer is an "out and back" traditional wooden racing coaster when the two tracks mirror each other.
-The Racer is credited for beginning the second golden age of the roller coaster.
-In 1982 one side of this roller coaster began to run with the trains facing backward, which made the Racer the first backward racing coaster in the world.
+Kings Island's Racer is an "out and back" traditional wooden racing coaster with two tracks that mirror each other.
+It's also credited for beginning the second golden age of the roller coaster.
+In 1982, the trains on one track were turned around to travel backwards, making Racer the first backwards racing coaster in the world.

 |1972||Wood||Out and Back Racer||John Allen, PTC|

 Ride capacity: 1,320 passengers per hour, per side

 Estimated cost: $1.2 million

 Train has five cars with three rows each, seating two abreast per row.